-The rear bedroom thermostat controls the rear air conditioner only and does not have HEAT position.
+The rear bedroom thermostat controls the rear air conditioner only and does not have HEAT position unless equipped with the heat pump option.

 NOTE: These thermostats are equipped with a replaceable 2 Amp fuse located on the back of the thermostat body.